openstack/swift/doc/source/development_saio.rst

   #.
 Install anything else you want, like screen, ssh, vim, etc.
   #.
 If you would like to use another partition for storage:

-    #.
-Create the device through your VM software
     #. `fdisk /dev/sdb` (set up a single partition)
     #. `mkfs.xfs -i size=1024 /dev/sdb1`
     #.
 Edit `/etc/fstab` and add